STRAWBERRY: Finding haloes in the gravitational potential: The bound population of haloes

 The result of this effect can be seen in Fig.~\ref{fig:G_T_distrib} where the orange curves represent the median virial ratio measured from {\sc subfind} particle distributions.
 Here the aforementioned offset is clearly visible, with the median virial ratio being approximately 10\% to 25\% below the expected value, depending on the redshift.
 We note that the redshift evolution of these curves is in line with our previous observations that haloes on average tend to be surrounded by more infalling material at higher redshifts, thus resulting in a larger bias towards high kinetic energies.

 In \citet{Stucker2021}, the authors show that the bound population at $z=0$ is virialised with the resulting virial ratio being in agreement with the theoretical prediction.
 Here, we expand on these previous results and also show the redshift evolution.
 Indeed, the {\sc strawberry} selected particles, shown in purple, yield a median in agreement with the theoretical expectation.
-While one may observe a slight decrease at high masses the full distribution remains consistent with the theoretical expectation.
-For the purpose of visual clarity, we have not shown the dispersion around the median which is roughly constant of the order of 10\%.
+We note a residual shift towards lower values at high masses and high redshifts which we attribute to recently formed, accretion dominated haloes which have not had time to fully relax.
+For the purpose of visual clarity, we have not shown the dispersion around the median, which is roughly constant of the order of 10\%.
 Furthermore, if we plot the median virial ratios estimated only using the particles considered unbound by {\sc strawberry} (green lines in Fig.~\ref{fig:G_T_distrib}) we observe a very strong bias toward lower values, and also recover the redshift trend seen in the {\sc subfind} selected particles.
 This confirms that it is indeed the inclusion of unbound particles which produces the decrease seen in classical halo finders.